-For most artists this would be the accomplishment.
-This kind of flawless rendering would be where the angst and toil resides.
+THE CONCEPT.
 James displays a level of skill that most artists spend a lifetime pursuing.
 However, after speaking with him for awhile I’m convinced that the execution of the piece is really secondary.
 For James, the purity of the concept really trumps all.
-He never uses his own photographs as a base for his paintings, and yet each series looks as if he hired and staged the models himself.
-He creatively crops and manipulates piles of reference until his composition and concept feels cohesive.
+Rather than using his own photographs as the basis for his paintings, he creatively crops and manipulates piles of reference until his composition and concept feels cohesive.
+And yet, each series looks as if he hired and staged the models himself.
 This gives his work a ‘found object’ quality which only enhances the experience of viewing his work.
 For him, I believe, this is where the real angst lies.
 This is the work – pouring over and accumulating reference until he finds just the right pieces with which to make his fabulous paintings.

-A true pleasure to meet such a gifted and humble artist who was willing to open his studio and share his process.
-Overall, an inspiring visit that will stay with me for some time.
-Cheers, James Rieck.
+Scale.
+Palette.
+Concept.
+Rieck's work is not only flawlessly executed it's a unique brand of visual storytelling.
+He invites you into the work and then allows you enough time and space to get lost in it.
+A true pleasure to have met such a gifted and humble artist who was willing to open his studio and share his process.
+Overall, an inspiring visit that will stay with me for decades.